ABOUT

 OPPORTUNITIES

-I'm particularly interested in opportunities at the intersection of sustainable development, regenerative landscapes, food systems, and environmental education, where I can translate interdisciplinary ideas into operational programs, partnerships, and measurable outcomes.
+I'm particularly interested in opportunities at the intersection of sustainable development, regenerative landscapes, food systems, and environmental education, where I can translate interdisciplinary ideas into fundable, operational programs, partnerships, and measurable outcomes.

 EXPLORE WORK